 Mission Innovation.
 Triple the funding for all clean energy research and development and provide significant new funding for clean energy demonstrations (i.e., in the ballpark of $50 billion over the next 10 years).

 Carbon Removal Technology.
-Invest approximately $1 billion annually for RD&D in direct air capture, carbon, mineralization, BECCS, enhanced root crops, and geological CO2 storage, with additional RD&D investments for CO2 pipelines.
+Invest approximately $1 billion annually for RD&D in direct air capture, carbon, mineralization, bioenergy with carbon capture and storage (BECCS), enhanced root crops, and geological CO2 storage, with additional RD&D investments for CO2 pipelines.

+Engineered Geothermal Systems.
+Provide $500 million over five years to demonstrate “geothermal anywhere,” zero carbon power, heat and hydrogen generation from superhot/supercritical geothermal systems.

 Hard to Decarbonize Sectors.
 Fund RD&D that would be authorized by the Clean Industrial Technology Act (CITA) programs for cement, steel, chemicals, aviation, heavy transport, and sectors where research and development would be especially beneficial.